Maryland Shaping Energy and Minds (M-SEM)

 Virtual Interactive STEM Teaching Aids

 The VISTA Team is composed of seven undergraduate students from diverse academic backgrounds, working under the guidance of Prof. Zan for three years until graduation.
 Our project focuses on developing remote access to physical labs, promoting inclusion, equity, and diversity in STEM education.
-The team members, listed from left to right in the accompanying photo, are: Nickey Zhang (Letters and Sciences), Harshil Agarwal (Computer Science), Daniel Kim (Computer Science), Alexander Campbell (Computer Science), Benjamin Nathan (Computer Engineering), Ayolani Akinwale (Computer Science), and Markell Morris (Mechanical Engineering).
+The team members, listed from left to right in the accompanying photo, are: Daniel Kim (Computer Science), Alexander Campbell (Civil Engineering), Nickey Zhang (Social Data Science), Harshil Agarwal (Computer Science), Benjamin Nathan (Computer Science), Markell Morris (Mechanical Engineering), and Ayolani Akinwale (Computer Science).
 Together, we bring a multi-disciplinary approach to advancing remote learning in STEM fields.

 High School Students: